Arno65/Advent-of-Code-2021/README.md

 Both solutions for day 18 and day 19 need rework and a lot of cleaning up. \
 (Recoding will be done sometime in 2022.)

-Day 20 has a Haskell solution.
+Day 20 has a Haskell solution. \
+Day 21 has a Haskell solution.